Azure-Samples/azure-search-dotnet-samples/quickstart-agentic-retrieval/README.md

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-This quickstart demonstrates the fundamentals of agentic retrieval using Azure AI Search.
+This sample demonstrates the fundamentals of agentic retrieval using Azure AI Search.
 You create a search index, a knowledge source that targets the index, and a knowledge base that integrates an LLM for query planning and answer synthesis.

 ## What's in this sample